 The classic Situational Leadership® model of management and leadership style also illustrates the ideal development of a team from immaturity (stage 1) through to maturity (stage 4) during which management and leadership style progressively develop from relatively detached task-directing (1), through the more managerially-involved stages of explanation (2) and participation (3), to the final stage of relatively detached delegation (4), at which time ideally the team is largely self-managing, and hopefully contains at least one potential management/leadership successor.

-The aim of the leader or manager is therefore to develop the team through the four stages, and then to move on to another role.
+The aim of the leader or manager is therefore to develop the team through the four stages and then move on to another role.

 Ironically this outcome is feared by many managers.
 However, good organizations place an extremely high value on leaders and managers who can achieve this.